SummaryRead the full fact sheet

 - begin physical activity – with your doctor’s advice, begin gentle exercise

-- be aware of your moods – people who have had a heart attack are at greater risk of depression than the general population.
+- be aware of your moods – people who have had a heart attack are at greater risk of than the general population.
 Speak with your doctor if you feel sad most of the time for more than two weeks

 - if you smoke, stop smoking.